 Please submit 2 copies of the following documents:

-- Application by Visiting Researcher (form #127011), completed, signed and dated, including detailed contact information.
+- Application by Visiting Researcher, completed, signed and dated, including detailed contact information.

 - Notarized copies of the pages of your passport that show your identity and the validity of your passport.
 Also include copies of any other permits in your passport.